 LDS is inherited in an autosomal dominant manner, through mutations in the genes of transforming growth factor receptors I and II (TGF beta).

-LDS is pretty newly defined (2005) disease and LDS patients were classified as vascular EDS and Marfan patients in the past.
-It is estimated that 1 in 100000 people is suffering from LDS.
+LDS is a newly defined (2005) disease, which was classified as vascular EDS and Marfan in the past.
+It is estimated that 1 in 100.000 people is suffering from LDS.

-The skeletal, skin and eye involvements show large overlap with Marfan and EDS.
-Characteristic skeletal manifestation is the joint hypermobility.
+The skeletal, skin and eye involvements show a large overlap with Marfan and EDS.
+The characteristic skeletal manifestation is joint hypermobility.

 LDS is diagnosed via imaging techniques and genetic blood tests.